5 Tips For Shopping For a Car Online

 Editor’s note: Updated 6/23

 Car dealerships have never been where most folks want to spend much time.
 Even for those of us who enjoy a bit of shopping and haggling, the dealership has long been a chore.
 In this technological day and age, the internet is the marketplace, and more online car dealerships like Carvana and Vroom are popping up regularly.
 Even OEMs like Rivian are foregoing the traditional dealership.
 This shifting marketplace can be overwhelming for some, so here are five tips for shopping for a car online.

 Between the pandemic and an increasingly digital world, we have seen a massive increase in car retailers moving their fleets online.
 Despite the recent indiscretions with Carvana selling stolen and damaged cars, sites like this are growing quickly, and customers are warming up to the idea.

 To be clear, shopping for a car online means more than cruising Facebook Marketplace or eBay Motors.
-Sites like CarMax and Vroom are offering more of the traditional car dealerships feel without the pressure of a salesperson breathing their hot sales breath all over you.
-If you find yourself stressing about that process, these tips might help ease your car shopping blues.
+Sites like CarMax and Vroom are offering more of the traditional car dealership feel without the pressure of a salesperson breathing their hot sales breath all over you.
+If you find yourself stressing about that process, these tips might help ease your car-shopping blues.

 Don’t forget to do your research

 When buying a new or used car, research is key.
 Tools like professional car reviews, Consumer Reports testing, and IIHS and NHSTA crash tests can give customers a decent idea of what to expect from a new or used car.

 Research is doubly important these days for figuring out what fair pricing is.
 The new car shortage has driven the price of new cars way up, and as a result, used car prices also jumped.
 Unfortunately, many dealerships are raising prices well above MSRP on new cars.
 By doing some research, you can save yourself thousands by passing on greedy dealer markups.

 Always try to test drive any car you are interested in